Seneca-Scholars/SS-Status-C6/status.md

 # Arianna's Statuses!

+## 7/28/25

+Today was the big day!
+We started off the day in a meeting with Wajiw, talking about our brainstorms for the cohort project.
+After hearing alot of great ideas, Sinit, Josh and I started making some brainstorm notes on the idea of a real time road condition app, better than Wayez, or other road maps out there.
+We started taking notes, and had some good conversations but the later afternoon was spent working on the Chohort t-shirt design

 ## 7/24/25
 This Thursday we started off with a super mini lesson with Wajiw about fetching and CSS styling/formatting.
 After that with Lauren we worked on the frontend design of the Pokemon API project, right now Im stuggling with formatting the snorlax gif in the exact position I want it too, but I hope the more I learn flexbox, Ill be able to manipulate elements better.